Kailash Mansarovar Full Moon Tour 2026 - 16 Days

 The journey continues to Mount Kailash while traversing through several high passes.
 Dolma La Pass is the highest point of this trip at an elevation of 5,600 meters.
 For additional support, travelers can hire porters or yaks in Darchen.

-Food and Accommodation During the Mount Kailash Pilgrimage Tour
+Food and Accommodation During the Kailash Mansarovar Full Moon Tour 2026

-For those on the Kailash Pilgrimage Tour, the food options are rather minimal.
+For those on the Mount Kailash Pilgrimage Tour on Full Moon 2026, the food options are rather minimal.
 Along the route, the only accommodation alternatives with shared restrooms are tent teahouses, guesthouses, or modest inns.
 Simple meal alternatives like egg-fried rice and instant noodles are available here.

 In comparison to other cities, the cost of the meal is higher.
 This is due to the limited availability of vegetables and meat in the surrounding area.
 Every ingredient comes from other bigger cities like Lhasa and Shigatse and is transported here.